b3by/angular-flexipagination-directive/README.md

 * `grunt testDev` will execute karma testing not in single run mode
 * `grunt` will just call the full test task

-So far, just e2e testing has been implemented for the directive.
-You just need an instance of webdriver-manager, then you just type `grunt test`.

 ## How it works
 This directive provides 2 different ways of organizing data into different pages: client-side and server-side.